Man injured after daytime shooting in Tioga-Nicetown

 The shooting happened at 1:30 p.m.
 Wednesday near the intersection of Broad and Erie streets.

-Action News is told a man was shot several times in the back and taken to Temple University Hospital.
+Action News is told a 46-year-old man was shot multiple times in the back by a gunman who confronted him on the east side of Broad Street.

+Witnessed said the man tried to run away as the gunman kept firing.
+He collapsed on the SEPTA island at the intersection in the middle of Broad Street.

+He was then taken to Temple University Hospital where he is listed in critical condition.

 Police say the suspected shooter fled north on Broad Street.